bullmoose20/MK-Docs/docs/defaults/guide.md

 # Defaults Usage Guide

-Plex Meta Manager includes a pre-created set of Collection Files and Overlay Files which can be found in the "defaults" folder in the root of your Plex Meta Manager installation directory.
+Komet includes a pre-created set of Collection Files and Overlay Files which can be found in the "defaults" folder in the root of your Komet installation directory.

 These files offer an easy-to-use and customizable set of Collections and Overlays that the user can achieve without having to worry about creating the files that make the collections and overlays possible.

 All Collections come with a matching poster to make a clean, consistent set of collections in your library.
-These files are stored in the [Plex Meta Manager Images](https://github.com/meisnate12/Plex-Meta-Manager-Images) Repository and each poster is downloaded straight to your Plex Collection when you run Plex Meta Manager.
+These files are stored in the [Komet Images](https://github.com/meisnate12/Plex-Meta-Manager-Images) Repository and each poster is downloaded straight to your Plex Collection when you run Komet.

 Credits to Sohjiro, Bullmoose20, Yozora, Cpt Kuesel, and anon_fawkes for helping drive this entire Default Set of Configs through the concept, design and implementation.